Natural Alternative Therapies

-10 Simple Ways to Detox Your Home (Get Rid of Chemicals)
+10 Simple Ways to Detox Your Home (and Reduce Toxins)

-Fact: The average home contains 500-1000 chemicals and toxins, most of them you are unable to see, taste or smell.
+The average home contains 500-1000 chemicals and toxins, most of which you are unable to see, taste, or smell.

-Fact: Any kind of body-detox method is worthless if you don’t detox your home as well.
+Any kind of body detox method is worthless if you don’t detox your home as well.
 It’s just an endless cycle of removing toxins while welcoming them right back into your body.

-Common household and body care products have been found to have devastating health effects on the nervous and immune systems, on our reproductive systems and on our endocrine, cardiovascular and respiratory systems.
+Common household and body care products have been found to have devastating health effects on the nervous and immune systems, our reproductive systems, and on our endocrine, cardiovascular and respiratory systems.

 Many of them have been proven to cause cancer.